 Since its inception, the biennial congress has served as a critical platform for the Federation in facilitating knowledge exchange among international scholars.
 Each of these international meetings has sought to tackle a contemporary theme reflective of the dominant discourse and concerns of the day, both in the host location, but also more globally.
 Thus, High-Technology and Management served as the all-conference theme of the 1st IFSAM World Congress hosted in Tokyo, Japan in 1992 which saw some 559 delegates from 24 countries gather to debate the issues.
 This inaugural gathering, which served as a truly polycentric platform for combining and exchanging knowledge from around the world, was followed by the 2nd Congress held in Dallas, USA in 1994 under the theme Linking Management Scholars Worldwide.
 It too dedicated itself to the cause of combining diverse knowledge and views in order to enrich scholarship in management.
-The Management of Intangibles was the theme for Paris, France in 1996, while Globalization and its Impact on Management, Education, Research and Practice served as the central call for contributions for the 1998 Congress hosted in Alcalá de Henares, Spain in 19998.
+The Management of Intangibles was the theme for Paris, France in 1996, while Globalization and its Impact on Management, Education, Research and Practice served as the central call for contributions for the 1998 Congress hosted in Alcalá de Henares, Spain in 1998.
+In 1998, there were 14 IFSAM member associations across the world.
 Taking Stock was the theme for the millennium meeting held in Montréal, Canada, while Management in a Global Context: Prospects for the 21st Century was the theme for the Gold Coast meeting in Australia in 2002.
-The challenges and opportunities inherent in globalization and which were becoming more apparent were further debated in subsequent meetings including in Göteborg, Sweden (2004), under the banner Management in a World of Diversity and Change and in Berlin, German (2006) in Enhancing Managerial Responsiveness to Global Challenges.
+The challenges and opportunities inherent in globalization and which were becoming more apparent were further debated in subsequent meetings including in Göteborg, Sweden (2004), under the banner Management in a World of Diversity and Change and in Berlin, Germany (2006) in Enhancing Managerial Responsiveness to Global Challenges.
 The importance of creating an evidence based body of actionable knowledge which respected and incorporated insights from both the West and the East was reflect in the theme Fusion and Development of East and West Management which formed the core of the Shanghai, China 2008 Congress.
 The global financial crisis and the importance of

 Justice and Sustainability in the Global Economy were debated in Paris, France in our 2010 meeting.
 Management Reimagined held in Limerick, Ireland in 2012 addressed issues relating to the rigour and the relevance of our scholarship, the importance of contextualization and the requirement for the incorporation of more diverse scholarship into the body of knowledge.
 The theme Management in Crisis lay at the heart of the 2014 congress hosted in Tokyo, Japan and was chosen in part because of the Great East Japan earthquake and tsunami and the Fukushima disaster which had struck in 2011 and the criticality of management studies to generating solution to some of the grand challenges being faced, both in Japan and indeed more globally.
 New World Equilibrium: Managing Regional Realities served as the theme for IFSAM’s 2016 meeting hosted in Mérida, Mexico, while 2018 saw us return to Shanghai, China to debate Business Management: Region Country∙ Culture and to observe first-hand the changing landscape of management scholarship in Asia.